wolfoxonly/scn/scn.si4project/Backup/README(954).md

 `<year_introduced>` is equal to `<current_year>`, it will be set as a single year rather than two hyphenated years.

-If the file already has a copyright for `The Starchain Core developers`, the script will exit.
+If the file already has a copyright for `The StarChain Core developers`, the script will exit.

 gen-manpages.sh